NetLogo/Fetch-Extension/README.md

 to test-fetch-user-file-sync
   clear-all
   show fetch:user-file
 end

-; Printing of the contents of a file, using the asynchronous primitive in this extension to test-fetch-user-file-async clear-all fetch:user-file-async show end

-; Printing of the contents of a file, async, without using the 'concise' anonproc syntax to test-fetch-user-file-verbose-syntax clear-all fetch:user-file-async [text -> show text] end

 ; Printing of the content from a URL, using the synchronous primitive in this extension